_BW.jpg)

 Precedent U

-The new Precedent U has just been released for assessement of fixed costs under the new regime.
-Download it here.
+Precedent U has been updated for assessement of fixed costs under the new regime.
+Download version 2 here.

 Premature Issue